barrage/ragu-chat-api/README.md

 }
 ```

-Kappi's users are grouped into two groups: `admin` and `user`.
+Ragu's users are grouped into two groups: `admin` and `user`.
 These groups (also known as entitlements) must be present
 in the access token because they are used to reason about a user's permissions.
 Administrators have full access to the
 API, including the "backoffice", whereas users can only access the chat endpoints related to them.